Armando Rodriguez, M.D., Mental Illness Stigma Among Latinos

 Since I was a child, I have had depression, generalized anxiety, and OCD (obsessive compulsive disorder).
 But I didn’t start psychiatric treatment until about four or five years ago.
 Before then, there were moments when I was better and moments when I was worse.
 I remember having performance anxiety when I was going to grade school.
 I would panic from feeling uncomfortable in a classroom with so many people.
 They would have to call my parents to come pick me up from school.
 I’m 49 now and it’s amazing that I’ve been able to cope despite the stressors not just from my career, but also from family and life itself.

 What made you want to become a doctor?

 My pediatrician was my main role model.
-He made house calls, came over to see me when I was sick at any time of the day or night.
-In Cuba, he was a well renowned pediatrician, but he was seeing patients here, without a medical license, after he exiled himself from Cuba.
+He made house calls, and came over to see me when I was sick at any time of the day or night.
+He was a well-renowned pediatrician in Cuba, but he was seeing patients here, without a medical license, after he exiled himself from Cuba.
 Even though seeing patients without a license was illegal, he helped a lot of Cuban kids and parents that had recently arrived to the U.S.

 The stigma is very high.
 There’s a lot of machismo in the culture, so a man with depression is looked at as weak.
-If a female acknowledges her depression, it’s looked at as a sin, anti-Catholic.
+If a female acknowledges her depression, it’s considered a sin, anti-Catholic.